Michal-Ziemba/power-platform/power-platform/guidance/coe/setup-auditlog.md

 >
 > - Are audit logs enabled, and do you have permission to view the audit logs?
 Check [protection.office.com](https://protection.office.com) > **Search** > **Audit Log Search**.
 > - If you don't have permissions, see [Before you search the audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance?preserve-view=true&view=o365-worldwide#before-you-search-the-audit-log).
 > - Have you enabled the audit log very recently?
 If so, try again in a few minutes, to give the audit log time to activate.
+The admin audit log configuration change can take up to 60 minutes to take effect.
-> - Have you pasted in the correct tenant ID from your Azure AD app registration?
+> - Have you pasted in the correct tenant ID and client ID from your Azure AD app registration?
 > - Have you pasted in the correct resource URL, with no added spaces or characters at the end?
 > - Validate that you correctly followed the steps in [Azure AD app registration](#create-an-azure-ad-app-registration-for-the-office-365-management-api)
 > - Validate that you correctly updated the security settings of the custom connector, as described in [step 6 of the custom connector setup](#set-up-the-custom-connector) procedure earlier in this article.